ComputeCanada/hss24/content/r_6h.md

 and able to use and keep learning R by yourself.

 * [**Register here**](https://docs.google.com/forms/d/e/1FAIpQLSegbJDI3x42wy-ExbhFRI0_ZtN-BlQnofLs83fbnHFXnYYYbQ/viewform)
-  (this is different registration form)
+  (this is a different registration form)

 #### Biography